Pro Bono Requirements

-Completion of any clinic at the School of Law, except the Startup Law Clinic, will satisfy the pro bono requirement, and completion of externships that meet these qualifications will satisfy the pro bono requirement.
+Completion of any clinic at the School of Law, except the Entrepreneurship Law Clinic, will satisfy the pro bono requirement, and completion of externships that meet these qualifications will satisfy the pro bono requirement.

 - Students must download and complete the Pro Bono Requirements form or request an Esign form.

 - Students must submit the completed form to the Clinical Program Office at firstname.lastname@example.org.

 - Prof. Hamilton, Director of Pro Bono, will approve and certify the placement and compliance.

 - The Clinical Program Manager will forward the approved form to Student Services to record on student transcripts.